 Luckily, you can promote your new email campaign through your website.
-Post advertisements and easy to find buttons that invite website visitors to sign up for your email campaign.
-Since these people are on your site, they likely have an interest in your business or products.
+Post advertisements and easy-to-find buttons that invite website visitors to sign up for your email campaign.
+Since these people are on your site, they are likely interested in your business or products.

-In fact, on your website there are tons of different strategies you can employ to increase email sign up, like popups, landing pages, static forms, etc.
+In fact, on your website, there are tons of different strategies to increase email sign up like popups, landing pages, static forms, etc.

 Email Acquisition Strategy

 Once you have an email list, you want to turn those potential customers into returning customers.
-You need an effective strategy with email acquisition’s best practices to draw them in.
-Spend some time with your team discussing different information and incentives you can add to your emails to convince customers to open them.
+It would be best if you had an effective strategy with email acquisition’s best practices to draw them in.
+Spend time with your team discussing different information and incentives you can add to your emails to convince customers to open them.

 Consider using email segmentation as a way to maximize the success of your email campaigns.
-This means that you send specific emails to certain people based on their demographics.
-If an email directly applies to a customer, then it increases the odds of the customer opening it.
-However, if you don’t have something that people want, then they won’t open your emails.
+You send specific emails to certain people based on their demographics.
+If an email directly applies to a customer, it increases the odds of the customer opening it.
+However, people won’t extend your emails if you don’t have something people want.

-People receive multiple emails a day, so you need to give your customers a reason to open your emails.
+People receive multiple emails daily, so you need to give your customers a reason to open your emails.
 The image points out that you can provide customers incentives to purchase products.
 This could include informing them about deals, providing exclusive coupons through emails, and telling them about new products.

-No matter what you put into your emails, you need to focus on your customers and their desires.
+No matter what you put into your emails, you must focus on your customers and their desires.
 As you give them what they want, you improve their opinion of your business.
 Keep building your email acquisition strategy around convincing your subscribers to become customers.

 Optimizing Email Acquisition Campaigns

 Remember that email acquisition doesn’t end once you collect a list and send out emails to your potential customers.
-After this step, you need to focus on identifying problems with your current campaign so that you can improve it.
+After this step, you need to focus on identifying problems with your current campaign to improve it.

 One in every three email marketers place a focus on increasing subscriber engagement.
 This means getting your subscribers to open emails, click the links, and interact with your business.
 Figure out where your strategy falls short and adjust it accordingly.

 Find out what prevents you from finding more customers or increasing subscriber engagement.
-Even if you’re happy with your metrics, you can always aim to increase them.
-While you can look up different ways to increase these metrics, you need to figure out what your customers want.
+Even if you’re happy with your metrics, you can always aim to improve them.
+While you can look up different ways to improve these metrics, you must figure out what your customers want.